List of cities in Tochigi Prefecture by population

 The following list sorts all cities (including towns) in the Japanese prefecture of Tochigi with a population of more than 10,000 according to the 2020 Census.
 As of October 1, 2020, 14 places fulfill this criterion and are listed here.
 This list refers only to the population of individual cities, towns and villages within their defined limits, which does not include other municipalities or suburban areas within urban agglomerations.

-List

 The following table lists the 14 cities and towns in Tochigi with a population of at least 10,000 on October 1, 2020, according to the 2020 Census.
 The table also gives an overview of the evolution of the population since the 1995 census.